nobleach/vim-solo/README.md

 # vim-solo

-## Solo blocks of tests or single tests for Mocha or Jasmine
+## Solo blocks of tests or single tests for Mocha and Jasmine

 ### Purpose
 In a mixing console, soloing single (or groups of) channels allows an engineer to immediately ascertain problems or work with a single track without having to mute or reset the levels of all other tracks.
-During the writing and updating of tests, it helps to do the same thing; be able to run just a single test.
+During the writing and updating of tests, it helps to do the same thing; be able to run just a single or group of tests.

 vim-solo allows one to solo a `describe()` block or single tests defined by `it()`.
 ### Installation